cgoodrum/CMPLXSYS_530/README.md

 **_Interaction Topology_**

 The interaction topology here will not exist within a spatial-dependent environment.
 Instead, it will act more along the lines of a genetic algorithm type of interaction environment, where agents are chosen at random and interact with each other.
+This will occur for every point in the environment.

 **_Action Sequence_**

 _What does an agent, cell, etc. do on a given turn?
 Provide a step-by-step description of what happens on a given turn for each part of your model_

+1. A patch (point) is selected from the environment.
-1. 'n' number of agents are randomly selected from the population.
+2. 'n' number of agents are randomly selected from the population.
-2. Each agent interacts with the other selected agents, and cast their votes depending on their interaction rules.
+3. Each agent interacts with the other selected agents, and cast their votes depending on their interaction rules.
-3. A vote is held between the selected agents.
+4. A vote is held between the selected agents.
-4. The winning of the vote determines how the preferences are updated for the next round (in the function and fuzy logic sets), as well as what the response surface looks like.
+5. The winning of the vote determines how the preferences are updated for the next round (in the function and fuzy logic sets), as well as what the response surface looks like.

+This sequence is continued until every agent in the population has interacted with other agents and have casted a vote.

 &nbsp;
 ### 4) Model Parameters and Initialization